arbabhamd/restaurant-recommendation-system/README.md

 # restaurant-recommendation-system
 A restaurant recommendation system which uses K-nearest neighbors to find the best recommendation according to the given requirements.
 Also has a google maps api to select path to the recommended restaurant.
+ This project uses a publically available dataset called "Zamato.csv"